lllllll-llll-llllll/video_thumbnail_maker/README.md

-autoit script to make thumbnails of video
+autoit CLI tool to make thumbnails of video
 requires ffmpeg and imagemagick installed